libretro/docs/docs/library/uzem.md

 # Uzebox (Uzem)

-**[This core currently doesn't start](https://github.com/libretro/libretro-uzem/issues/2) so this documentation will remain incomplete until it is fixed.**

-**[This core currently doesn't start](https://github.com/libretro/libretro-uzem/issues/2) so this documentation will remain incomplete until it is fixed.**

-**[This core currently doesn't start](https://github.com/libretro/libretro-uzem/issues/2) so this documentation will remain incomplete until it is fixed.**

-## Contribute to this documentation

-**In order to propose improvements to this document, [visit its corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/uzem.md).
-Changes are proposed using "Pull Requests."**

-**There is a To-Do list for libretro/docs [here](../docguide/todo.md)**

-**You can submit suggestions or issues regarding documentation at the [libretro/docs issue tracker](https://github.com/libretro/docs/issues) or in our [forum thread](https://forums.libretro.com/t/wip-adding-pages-to-documentation-site/10078/).**

 ## Background

 Uzem is the official emulator for the Uzebox (A retro-minimalist 8-bit open source game console).

 The Uzebox is a minimal system based on a AVR ATmega644 microcontroller.

-### Why use this core?

-Awaiting description.

-#### How to start (after installation):

-- Go back to RetroArch's main menu screen.
-Select 'Load Content'.

-- Browse to the folder that contains the content you want to run.

-- Select the content that you want to run.

-- If you are asked which core to select, choose 'Uzebox (Uzem)'.

-The content should now start running!

 ### Authors